 To push your portfolio forward in front of the rapidly increasing masses, it is useful to understand what to cover and leave out.
 More than anything, it is important to understand how to properly showcase your talents to potential clients.

-In this article, we will go over the most important tips and tricks when it comes to making a great graphic design portfolio.
+This article will cover the most essential tips and tricks for creating an outstanding graphic design portfolio.
 Continue reading to learn more!

 Use Your Best Work